ctn-waterloo/website/ctn_waterloo/content/people/eric-crawford.md

 I spent 3 of my undergrad co-op terms at the CNRG where I worked on parallel implementations of neural networks.
 I wrote a GPU implementation for Nengo, our software based on the [Neural Engineering Framework](http://compneuro.uwaterloo.ca/research/nef.html), permitting hundreds of thousands of neurons to be simulated in parallel.

 ## Education
-I'm currently pursuing a Masters in Computer Science at the CNRG.
+I completed a Masters in Computer Science at the CNRG.
 In 2012 I graduated from the University of Waterloo's BMATH(CS) Co-op program with the Cognitive Science option.